 Composer and pianist Jonathan Howard Katz is gaining increasing recognition for the unique immediacy and expressive depth of his music, which speaks to audiences and performers alike.
 Harnessing this intuitive grasp of communication, combined with a rigorous technical command, he has developed a strong artistic voice that is recognizable through a diverse body of work.

-The 2016-2017 season featured two premieres in New York with Periapsis Music and Dance (Imminence and Noesis), as well as a debut performance at Jacob’s Pillow Dance.
-The 2015-2016 season saw premiere performances of Europa, a solo piano work commissioned by Winston Choi with a grant from New Music USA, in Chicago, New York, Orléans (France), Tallahassee, and Bloomington (Indiana).
 Additional commissions have included the Charles and Joan Gross Family Foundation, Concert Artists Guild, and others.
-His music has been performed by the Da Capo Chamber Players, Cygnus Ensemble, Ensemble Pi, Alia Musica Pittsburgh, pianist Daria Rabotkina, violinists Ari Streisfeld and Caroline Chin, flutist Linda Wetherill, tenors Chris Lysack and Nils Neubert, soprano Mary Mackenzie, and others.
-In February 2014, Dr. Katz conducted the premiere of his chamber ballet Laid upon the children on the Music of Now Marathon at Symphony Space, and in January 2015 he presented his work Trace at the Festival of New Music at Florida State University.
+Dr. Katz’s music has been performed by the Da Capo Chamber Players, Cygnus Ensemble, Ensemble Pi, Alia Musica Pittsburgh, pianist Daria Rabotkina, violinists Ari Streisfeld and Caroline Chin, flutist Linda Wetherill, tenors Chris Lysack and Nils Neubert, soprano Mary Mackenzie, and others.
+In February 2014, he conducted the premiere of his chamber ballet Laid upon the children on the Music of Now Marathon at Symphony Space, and in January 2015 he presented Trace at the Festival of New Music at Florida State University.

 One of Dr. Katz’s major artistic interests has been developing collaborations with choreographers and dancers in which the music is equal to the movement in importance and intricacy, and to date he has composed over a dozen works for dance in collaboration with nine choreographers.
 Recent collaborators include Seán Curran, Manuel Vignoulle, Katarzyna Skarpetowska, and Periapsis Music and Dance’s residents Erin Dillon and Hannah Weber.
-He curates the ongoing Periapsis Open Series and has curated other dance festivals and series in New York City, has taught music workshops and classes at the Peridance Capezio Center, and is an adjunct teacher in the dance department at NYU’s Tisch School of the Arts.
+He is the artistic director and cofounder of Periapsis Music and Dance, curates the Periapsis Open Series in New York City, has taught music workshops and classes at the Peridance Capezio Center, and served as an adjunct teacher in the dance department at NYU’s Tisch School of the Arts.

 Dr. Katz holds degrees in piano performance from Indiana University, New England Conservatory, and Northwestern University.
 It was during his time in the Doctor of Music program at Northwestern that he returned to composition after a hiatus of over a decade.
 Recognition came immediately with the international Robert Helps Prize in 2010 for his song cycle Talking of Michelangelo.
 In 2011, he became one of the last people to receive the coveted Jacob K. Javits Fellowship from the U.S. Department of Education, which funded his composition studies in New York for four years and was worth over $150,000.